Skip to content

 Nivelo

-Free CEFR Level Test
+Free CEFR Test — Find Your Level

-Free · No signup required · 5 minutes
+Free · 5 minutes

 Knowing your CEFR level matters because it tells you exactly what you can do in the language — and what you can't yet.
 "Intermediate" means different things to different people.
 "B1" means a specific, measurable set of skills.